Umpire Development (Western Ontario Baseball Association)

 Successfully complete 1 base and 1 plate evaluation

-Attend Clinic Yearly and complete base and plate evaluation yearly
+Attend Clinics Yearly, complete exam, and complete base and plate evaluation yearly